szstonelee/redrock/README.md

 Link is here: https://github.com/szstonelee/redrock_old

-Note: The RedRock project is completedly re-written for code.
+Note: The RedRock project is completely re-written for code.
 I suggest the new one for RedRock.
 But the documents of RedRock are now only for Chinese.
 Please use some translation tool for the documents.
 I am sorry about that.